Written byRivers Wong

 Run First Aid to check and repair Macintosh HD

-In the first place, you can run Disk Utility First Aid in macOS Recovery mode to check the internal hard drive, the Container, and all volumes on the Container.
+In the first place, you can run Disk Utility First Aid in Mac Recovery Mode to check the internal hard drive, the Container, and all volumes on the Container.

 - Open Disk Utility in macOS Recovery mode.